lukechilds/github-custom-tab-size/readme.md

 > Chrome extension - Set custom tab size for code view on GitHub.com

+GitHub's default tab size is a whopping 8 spaces!
+This extension lets you set your own preference with a live preview.
 The tab size setting is synced across all Chrome browsers you're logged into.

 ![Demo](http://i.imgur.com/Y3Rf9SF.gif)